j4kim/darts/README.md

 ## Deployment

-Made via Github Webhook making a post request to /webhook. all pushes to master branch should produce an update on the server.
+Deployment is performed via a Github Webhook making a post request to `/webhook`.
+All pushes to branch master should produce an update on the server.